Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/gi_03_remote_connection/guide.en-gb.md

 ![image](images/vscode-4.png){.thumbnail}

-If connection is well established, you should see this message in the bottom-left corner of VSCode:
+If the connection is well established, you should see this message in the bottom-left corner of VSCode:

 ![image](images/vscode-5.png){.thumbnail}

-## Develop and Run Your Code
+### Develop and Run Your Code

 Once connected, you can start developing and running your code in the default `/workspace` folder, by clicking on the `Open folder`{.action} blue button, and select `/workspace`.